Open-Markets-Initiative/low-latency-reference/videos/README.md

 [Performance and Memory](https://www.youtube.com/watch?v=Ri8NnOgIVMc) by Eric Brumer.
 Memory is the elephant in the CPU.
 This talk will examine the pitfalls of poor memory usage in C and C++, and will offer practical guidance for taking advantage of all the memory a CPU has to offer.

+[Microbenchmarking C++ Code](https://www.youtube.com/watch?v=Czr5dBfs72U) by David Gross.
+Talk about microbenchmarking C++ code techniques, counting nanoseconds.

 [Computer Architecture, C++, and High Performance](https://www.youtube.com/watch?v=fMvO0Mcq894) by Matt Dziubinski.
 This talk considers the properties of code which can make it either friendly -- or hostile -- to a modern microprocessor.

 [Low Latency DevOps](https://www.youtube.com/watch?v=z5AAA3_iBTU) by Adam Lenders.
 Talk about low-latency neteworking, linux and jitter.

-[Microbenchmarking C++ Code](https://www.youtube.com/watch?v=Czr5dBfs72U) by David Gross.
-Talk about microbenchmarking C++ code techniques, counting nanoseconds.
+[Designing Low Latency Systems](https://https://www.youtube.com/watch?v=8uAW5FQtcvE) by David Gross.
+How to translate our knowledge about the CPU and hardware into C++?
+How to use multiple CPU cores, handle concurrency issues and cost, and stay fast?

 ## Code Style Videos